 - Clarify by paraphrasing.
 A good listener clarifies by paraphrasing what was said.
 In your own words, a good listener clarifies by paraphrasing.
 A good listener asks if they understood the message correctly.
 ‘If I’m hearing you correctly, you are currently seeking…’

 - Acknowledging the speaker.
 Acknowledging the speaker can be as simple as nodding, or saying something like ‘I hear you’ quietly while listening.

-The way to grow and develop skills is to listen to everyone, not just those who agree with you, also those who confront you and challenge you.
+The way to grow and develop skills is to listen to everyone, not just those who agree with you.
 It is through challenges and stretching your mind that you grow.

-Effective listening is more than Listen first talk second.
-Communication is a two-way street.
+Effective listening is using active listening skills.
 A listener listens to receive the information being spoken and vice versa.
 Effective listening: Are you a good listener?